 These meetings will continue to be held at the Vancouver Island Technology Park (4464 Markham St.) - Building 200 - Collaboration Centre Conference Room from 5:30-7:30pm.

-Once an agenda has been developed, it along with any materials can be found on the PCN Physician Forum Meeting Information page
+Once a date has been chosen and materials are available, they will be posted on the PCN Physician Forum Meeting Information page.

 IN THE NEWS